ibericode/mailchimp-for-wordpress/readme.txt

 3. A simple form in the footer of the Twenty Thirteen theme.
 4. Add sign-up checkboxes to various places on your site.
 5. Creating sign-up forms for your MailChimp lists is easy.
 The Pro version allows you to create as many form as you like.
 6. Write your own HTML or have it generated for you.
-Many (optional) customization settings are availabl.
+Many (optional) customization settings are available.
 7. **Pro only:** Gain valuable insights which method your visitors used to subscribe for any given time period using beautiful line charts.
 8. **Pro only:** Create your own CSS styles with the form designer in the Pro version.

 == Changelog ==

+= 2.2.6 - February 26, 2015 =

+**Fixes**

+- CSS reset wasn't working for WooCommerce checkout sign-up checkbox.
+- `mc4wp-submitted` class was not added in IE8
+- Incorrect `action` attribute on form element for some server configurations

+**Improvements**

+- Anti-SPAM improvements: a better honeypot field and a timestamp field to prevent instant form submissions.
+- Reset `background-image` on submit buttons when using CSS themes
+- Smarter email detection when integrating with third-party forms

+**Additions**

+- Custom polyfill for browsers not supporting `input[type="date"]`

 = 2.2.5 - February 13, 2015 =